katieljones/CV/README.md

 ## Hobbies

-* ⛸️ Ice Skater -  Yes, I did start before it got cool...
+⛸️ Ice Skater -  Yes, I did start before it got cool...<br>
-* 🐌 Gardener - looking to avoid the compost pile at all costs!
+🐌 Gardener - looking to avoid the compost pile at all costs!<br>
-* 🧁 Baker - room for a Millionaire?
+🧁 Baker - room for a Millionaire?<br>
-* ⛰️ Mountain Climbing - Completed: Canada, Japan, French Alps, Switzerland.
+⛰️ Mountain Climbing - Completed: Canada, Japan, French Alps, Switzerland.
 Yet to achieve: A climb without a near-death experience.